Julius von Soden: Later career

 For the six years following his retirement, Soden lived on his estate in Germany, for the first time undertaking the duties of a landowner.
 He also traveled throughout Germany, coming into closer contact with the governments of the states, and also continued to be involved in colonial affairs as a consultant.

 In 1896, he became a member of the board of the West Africa Plantations Company (Westafrikanische Pflanzungsgesellschaft), an enterprise in Cameroon.

 In 1899, Soden was surprised to be offered the post of Chief of Cabinet at the court of King William II of Württemberg.
-He accepted, and was successful in this very different role from his previous offices.
+He accepted, and experienced success in this different role compared to his previous offices.

-He was trusted and respected by the king and all with whom he came into contact as someone who would give clear and impartial opinions.
-His kind and always helpful nature and his sunny temperament was of great value.
+He was trusted and respected by the king as his temperament was valued.

 On 1 September 1900, Soden married Helene von Sick (born 1856), a daughter of Major-General Hermann von Sick of Ludwigsburg.
 Julius was 54 years old, ten years older than his bride.
 Their marriage was childless, probably due to the bride's advanced age.

 In November 1900, Soden left the King's cabinet and became foreign minister in the Württemberg State Government.
 In this position, he promoted improvements in the transport sector, driving forward the unification of the railroads and expanding the Württemberg branch lines.

 He resigned from this post in 1906, and resumed his former post as royal cabinet chief, remaining in office until 1916.
 He also accepted various honorary positions, including that of chairman of the Swabian Schiller Society (1900 to 1902 and 1906 to 1917).

 After the war and the November Revolution, Soden decided to resume his studies.
 In September 1920, aged 74, he returned to Tübingen, where he attended lectures.
 His chosen subjects were spiritual in nature, philosophy, philology and aesthetics.

 His retirement was short.
 A few months after a new semester began in January 1921, Soden suffered a physical collapse, and on 2 February 1921, after a 14-day illness, he died three days before his 75th birthday.